Nakajima B6N Tenzan: Design and development

-The B5N carrier torpedo-bomber's weaknesses had shown themselves early in the Second Sino-Japanese War and, as well as updating that aircraft, the Imperial Japanese Navy began seeking a faster longer-ranged replacement.
+The B5N carrier-based torpedo bomber's weaknesses had shown themselves early in the Second Sino-Japanese War; as well as updating that aircraft, the Imperial Japanese Navy began seeking a faster, longer-ranged replacement.
 In December 1939 it issued a specification to Nakajima for a Navy Experimental 14-Shi Carrier Attack Aircraft capable of carrying the same external weapons load as the B5N.
 The new plane was to carry a crew of three (pilot, navigator/bombardier and radio operator/gunner) and be of low wing, cantilevered, all-metal construction (though control surfaces were fabric-covered).
 Further requirements included a top speed of 250 kn, a cruising speed of 200 kn and a range of 1000 nmi with an 800 kg bomb load or 2072 nmi without external armament.